Art and Craft

 (The lutes of Kremsmünster Abbey, PLV Peißenberg 2020)

-In 2018, the Mozarteum Salzburg commissioned several musical instrument makers to produce exact replicas of the musical instruments in the Salzburg Museum.
-In this context, at the arranged of lutenist Hubert Hoffmann, I measured the originals with the aid of dendrochronology and computer tomography, and thus produced the most accurate possible replica of the 11-courses Baroque lute by A. F. Mayer (1723) – body by Michael Gartner (1524) – and the Colachon by Johannes Schorn (1688).
-I also reconstructed the 6-course tenor Renaissance lute by Michael Gartner (1524) for the Mozarteum Salzburg, taking historical representations into account.
+In 2018, the Mozarteum Salzburg commissioned several musical instrument makers to produce exact replicas from musical instruments in the Salzburg Museum.
+In connection with this, and through the mediation of lutenist Hubert Hoffmann, I carried out the measurement of the original 11-courses Baroque lute by A. F. Mayer (1723) – body by Michael Gartner (1524) – as well as the colachon by Johannes Schorn (1688), and made copies that were as accurate as possible using computed tomographys and dendrochronologys.

 Original lute by Michael Gartner (the body ist from 1524 and one of the oldest), rebuilt by A. F. Mayer (1723) in a 11 courses d-minor lute, Salzburg Museum (MI 1087)

 The acoustic tuning of plucked instruments made from the inhomogeneous natural material wood, especially the soundboard including the bar construction, is a very individual, diverse and complex art and requires the senses of sight, hearing and touch.
-The use of acoustic measurement methods (modal analysis), which is particularly popular in bowed string instrument making, is an attempt to produce the most accurate possible acoustic "(sound-) copy" of a generally highly rated original instruments.
+The use of acoustic measurement methods (modal- / vibration patterns analysis), which is particularly popular in bowed string instrument making, is an attempt to produce the most accurate possible acoustic "(sound-) copy" of a generally highly rated original instruments.
 The copy is based on the already precisely measured acoustic reference values of the originals (e.g. Stradivari, Guarneri, etc.).
-Crucial for the production of the copy is also the use of woods with physical properties as identical as possible to the original wood (weight, density, speed of sound in the wood).
-However, the internal stresses in the original body cannot be measured.
-The application of this measurement method in the acoustic tuning setting process is only useful for newly built plucked and bowed string instruments if the aforementioned conditions are met – namely, that very well-rated, measured instruments are available as a reference.
+Crucial for the production of the copy is also the use of woods with physical properties as identical as possible to the original wood (mass, density, speed of sound in the wood).
+However, the internal stress state of the original body, with or without strings, which also affects the acoustics, cannot be measured.
+The application of this measurement method in the acoustic tuning setting process is only useful for newly built plucked and bowed string instruments if the aforementioned conditions are met – namely, that generally very well-rated, measured instruments are available as a reference.
 If no reference instruments exist (no measured original lutes exist), the application of this method is of little help for new construction.
 To achieve optimal results in newly built plucked instruments in terms of acoustic quality with regard to a balanced mix of timbre and volume, balance of registers, dynamics and carrying power of the tone, easy response and playability, a long-term reciprocal exchange with professional / virtuoso musicians is essential.

 On the original instrument, only the age of the soundboard’s wood can be scientifically determined by means of dendrochronological examination (annual ring analysis) (provided that no “old soundboard” has been newly installed).
 For all other components, it is not possible to determine the exact age, or a chronological classification can only be based on the construction tradition.
 Due to frequent modifications (lastly in guitars) or later restorations, it is not possible – or only possible to a limited extent – to determine the exact age of individual instrument parts based on construction tradition.
 Without dendrochronological analysis, the dating of instruments should be treated with caution.

-Lutes have been among the instruments of the upper classes since the 15th century and were understood as status symbols.
-It had a high monetary and symbolic value, comparable to the violin family today.
+The lute has been part of the canon of instruments of the upper class since the 15th century.
+With its peak in the Renaissance as the queen of instruments.
+It was seen as a status symbol in aristocratic society and had high monetary and symbolic value.
+Comparable to the high reputation and value of the instruments of the violin family and the piano in our bourgeois society.
 According to historical sources, the cost of acquiring and maintaining lutes over the same period of time was many times higher than that of bowed string instruments from the violin family.
 The lutenist Silvius Leopold Weiss received as much annual salary as the entire Dresden court orchestra combined.

 Everything is always driven of generating a little more volume.
 The loss of the instruments' "refined" tonal character is, incomprehensibly to me, readily accepted.
 Personally, I find these new "innovations" sonically unsuccessful, if not downright boring.
 I am now firmly convinced that lute instruments should be manufactured within the design scope of their respective, known, acoustically primarily effective, traditional construction methods on the body.
 With an appropriate string tension that allows the right hand to play close to the bridge, as was historically customary.

 The same hearing problem also occurs during solo performances in oversized halls, especially for seats further away.
 Depending on the requirements, I believe there is now an acceptable solution to this age-old problem: a finely tuned, moderate, sound-technical amplification.
 Thanks to rapid and continuous technological developments, concert organizers and interested musicians can now produce high-quality results relatively inexpensively with the right equipment and a very good microphone.
-Appropriate instruction and optimization in this area (also with regard to music video production) should be integrated into educational programs.
+Appropriate instruction and optimization in this area (also in the sense of music video production for social media) should be integrated into educational programs for musicians.

 The moderate use of this technology (wherever possible and necessary) would largely solve the well-known problems of existing imbalances with less sound loss and would allow all listeners to enjoy the lute instruments used in musical performances acoustically adequately even from more distant places.